 “We actually had warnings over the course of the last year in relation to organisations holding other local authorities to ransom.
 The more we know about this, the safer we as an organisation, our officers who work here, and the people who live in Cheltenham and the businesses we have will be.”

-Cllr Clucas asked that an official report be compiled outlining potential issues resulting from cyberattack, which could then be shared among local councillors.
+Cllr Clucas asked that an official report be compiled outlining potential issues resulting from cyberattacks, which could then be shared among local councillors.

 The appropriate protection levels in place